wmvolckmann/wmvolckmann.github.io/courses/2018F_ECN102/index.md

 ### Section Materials
 * [Post-Quiz 1 Feel Goods](https://youtu.be/_reps5BBHTs)

-Oct 28: added some stuff about chi-squared, F test, correlation testing
+Oct 28: added some stuff about chi-squared, F test, correlation testing.
+If there is anything in particular you'd like me to cover on Thursday, feel free to send me an email, I am open to any and all suggestions.

 * Nov 01: [Regressions](Discussion-05.pdf), [Degrees of Freedom Explained](df.pdf)
 * Oct 25: [Testing](Discussion-04.pdf), [Variance Testing Examples](chiandFexamples.pdf)